 The hip thrust strengthens the glutes at hip ranges of motion that are more associated with ground contact compared to squats.
 Research indicates that the gluteus maximus is the most important hip extensor on the ground, whereas the hamstrings are the most important in the air (Schache et al. 2010, Kryolainen et al. 2005, Dorn et al. 2012).
 Additionally, the hamstrings have been found to be critical in producing horizontal force production (Morin et al. 2015).

-There are currently 29 peer-reviewed published journal articles and one master’s thesis that pertain to the hip thrust exercise:
+There are currently 40 peer-reviewed published journal articles, preprints, and master’s theses that pertain to the hip thrust exercise:

 - Barbell Hip Thrust: Exercise Technique – This article was published by Bret Contreras, John Cronin, and Brad Schoenfeld in Strength & Conditioning Journal.
 It described proper hip thrust technique and protocols.